mageni/.github/profile/README.md

 <h2>Legal, DMCA, License, GPL, Copyrights, and Fair Use ⚖️</h2>

+<b>Do you have questions or inquiries about Legal, Copyrights, our DMCA Designated Agent, and Fair Use?
+Then read the legal section</b> 👇

 <details>
-	<summary>👓 Read this section if your have questions or inquiries about Legal, Copyrights, our DMCA Designated Agent, and Fair Use</summary>
+	<summary>👓 Legal, License, DMCA, and Copyrights </summary>
 	<br>

 ## Thank you, open source